| Best CD Rates with FDIC |

 of the "Golden Cross" pattern:

-A golden crossing occurs when the shorter-term 50-day moving average
+A golden crossing occurs when the shorter-term 50-day moving average,

-(50-DMA) crosses the longer term 200-day moving average (200-DMA).
+MA(50) in the chart below, crosses the longer term 200-day moving

 These patters usually confirm major changes of market direction.